 The first episode of Blood Lad established that Staz is a powerful vampire who enjoys Japanese anime, manga and games quite a bit.
 While he’s the boss of his territory in the Demon World, he finds that being a vampire is a pain in the neck.

 The second episode backtracks slightly to when Staz and Fuyumi are about to enter the curtain to go to the Human World.
 When they go through, they find they are in Fuyumi’s bedroom.
-There’s some humor when the encounter Fuyumi’s dad; as he’s lecturing Fuyumi about being gone from school the previous day, Staz sprays a mixture and her dad’s demeanor changes because his memory’s been tampered with.
+There’s some humor when they encounter Fuyumi’s dad.
+As he’s lecturing Fuyumi about being gone from school the previous day, Staz sprays a mixture and her dad’s demeanor changes because his memory’s been tampered with.

 By the end of the episode, Bella-Hydra becomes friends with Fuyumi but gets on Staz’s bad side.
 Right at the end, Bella-Hydra reveals that she saw a book called The Book of Human Resurrection, but that she sold it off to someone in the Demon World.
 It turns out the book was purchased by Staz’s rival, so it looks like a return to the Demon World is in order for Staz to try to get the book back.